Esri/image-visit-template/README.md

 * Apps created with this template are responsively designed for display on desktops, mobile phones, and tablets  using all [browsers supported by ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/reference/browsers.htm).

 ## Instructions
-1. To deploy this application, download the template from Portal/ArcGIS Online and unzip it.
+1. To deploy this application, download the template repo and unzip it.
 2. Copy the unzipped folder containing the web app template files, such as index.html, to your web server.
 You can rename the folder to change the URL through which users will access the application.
 By default the URL to the app will be `http://<Your Web Server>/<app folder name>/index.html`
 3. Change the sharing host, found in defaults.js inside the config folder for the application, to the sharing URL for ArcGIS Online or Portal.
 For ArcGIS Online users, keep the default value of www.arcgis.com or specify the name of your organization.